-The Endocrine Society of Australia stated that 'consent/decisions should be made in the context of an expert multidisciplinary team in conjunction with the child's parents/carer' in respect of children who are not yet Gillick competent, with recourse to litigation in the event of disagreement between parents and clinicians who may not have reached consensus about whether to intervene.192 children and young people is encouraged, and that early intervention is not the default starting position for clinicians when caring for a person born with variations in sex characteristics.
-193 The Australasian Paediatric Endocrine Group stated that the process of shared decision making incorporates the expert knowledge of a health care provider, the right of an individual or their surrogate (parent/legal guardian in paediatrics) to make health care decisions with full information and the developing capacity of the child or adolescent over time.
-194
+The Endocrine Society of Australia stated that 'consent/decisions should be made in the context of an expert multidisciplinary team in conjunction with the child's parents/carer' in respect of children who are not yet Gillick competent, with recourse to litigation in the event of disagreement between parents and clinicians who may not have reached consensus about whether to intervene.

+Clinician stakeholders argued that developmentally-appropriate participation by children and young people is encouraged, and that early intervention is not the default starting position for clinicians when caring for a person born with variations in sex characteristics.
+The Australasian Paediatric Endocrine Group stated that the process of shared decision making incorporates the expert knowledge of a health care provider, the right of an individual or their surrogate (parent/legal guardian in paediatrics) to make health care decisions with full information and the developing capacity of the child or adolescent over time.